 On a regional level, Mr. Kessler was a Township Commissioner for Lower Merion Township and a member of the Philadelphia City Planning Commission.
-Kessler previously acted as co-chair of the Mayor's Transition Committee for Mayor Edward Rendell (1992) and as a member of the Executive Committee of Philadelphia 2000.
+Mr. Kessler previously acted as co-chair of the Mayor's Transition Committee for Mayor Edward Rendell (1992) and as a member of the Executive Committee of Philadelphia 2000.
 He served as a member and co-chair of Governor Rendell's transition team.
 He was a member of the Electoral College for the Commonwealth of Pennsylvania in 2000.
-Additionally, he is currently a member of the board of directors of the Philadelphia Industrial Development Corporation, Drexel University, Penn Medicine Campaign Board and the Central Philadelphia Development Corporation, where he serves as a member of the executive committee.
+Additionally, he is or was a member of the Board of Directors of the Philadelphia Industrial Development Corporation, Drexel University, Penn Medicine Campaign Cabinet, Central Philadelphia Development Corporation, where he serves as a member of the Executive Committee, World Affairs Council, Economy League of Greater Philadelphia and Pennsylvania Intergovernmental Cooperation Authority, a state fiscal oversight board for the City of Philadelphia, where he serves as Vice Chair.
 He was also appointed by the Pennsylvania Supreme Court as chair of the Supreme Court's Continuing Legal Education Board.
 Mr. Kessler also was appointed by Governor Rendell as finance chair of the Pennsylvania Democratic Party.

 Mr. Kessler is a 1975 graduate, with honors, of the University of Maryland School of Law and a graduate, with honors, of the University of Delaware.